core-wg/resource-directory/draft-ietf-core-resource-directory.md

 {: #fig-hierarchy title='The resource directory information hierarchy.' align="left"}

-A Registrant-EP MAY keep concurrent registrations to more than one RD at the same time.
+A Registrant-EP MAY keep concurrent registrations to more than one RD at the same time, but that is not expected to supported by typical EP implementations.
-Those registrations are independent of each other.
+Any such registrations are independent of each other.

-That case is not expected to be implemented in typical Registrant-EP implementations.
+For this case to occur,
-The EP would need to be explicitly configured to do so, either by having multiple discovery mechanisms or addresses configured (which are not merely fallbacks to each other), or by having several sets of registration data to register with (eg. multiple endpoint names).
+the EP would need to be explicitly configured to register multiple times: either by having multiple discovery mechanisms or addresses configured (which are not merely fallbacks to each other), or by having several sets of registration data to register with (eg. multiple endpoint names).